 This statement is released in compliance with section 54 of the UK Modern Slavery Act 2015 and the California Transparency in Supply Chains Act of 2010 (SB 657).
-It constitutes our statement for the financial year January - December 2022, but includes some action taken before 2022.
-Our previous Statements released before 2022 can be found <a href="https://example.com/here.com/he
+It constitutes our statement for the financial year January - December 2023, but includes some action taken before 2023.
+Our previous Statements released before 2023 can be found here.